PaulBatchelor/kilo/README.md

 This fork of Kilo is now a REPL for [Runt](http://www.github.com/paulbatchelor/runt.git)!

+# Usage

+Open up Kilo.

-Simply write a line runt code, and hit ctrl-e to evaluate that line!
+Write a line runt code, and hit ctrl-e to evaluate that line!

-Runt output is sent to a FIFO called "tape", which is created in the current working directory.
+Runt output is sent to a text file called "tape", which is created in the current working directory.
 To see it, open up another terminal window in the same directory, and run "tail -f tape".
 For best results, use a terminal multiplexer like tmux, screen, or even dvtm!